Dental Implants Houston

 A dental implant crown does not differ from a normal crown placed on a natural tooth.
 After placing the artificial tooth root, you will have to wait a few weeks or months to receive your custom-made crown.

-After your dental implant surgery, Dr. Viet Tran will place a temporary, removable crown that will appear natural but will let the post heal in your jawbone before placing the permanent crown.
+After your dental implant surgery, Dr. Tran will place a temporary, removable crown on your post.
+This natural-looking cap will serve as a placeholder before we set the permanent crown.

 Missing Multiple Teeth